Logo Icon of River’s Bend Family Dental

 That depends on your age and the health of your teeth and gum.
 Suppose you have lost only a few and have a relatively healthy mouth.
 However, if you have cavities or decay, replacing all of your teeth with dentures is the first option.
 Eventually, replacing this set with a fixed bridge or a dental implant might be required.

 Firstly, rinse your partial denture after every meal.
-Clean your partial denture at least once daily with toothpaste, a toothbrush, and water or a denture cleanser.
+Clean your partial denture at least once daily with toothpaste, a toothbrush, water, or a denture cleanser.
 Do not use alcohol, bleaches, abrasives, whiteners, boiling water, or soap to clean your denture.